hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/7-smd_simulations.rst

            nharm = 1, harm = 1000.0
         /

 The first highlighted line defines the atom numbers of the three atoms involved in hydride transfer.
-11078 is substrates N1 atom, 11007 is the hyride ion, 10996 is the flavin's N5 atom.
+11078 is substrates N1 atom, 11007 is the hyride ion (H5), 10996 is the flavin's N5 atom.
 The hyride ion is being transferred from the N5 atom of the flavin to N1 atom of the substrate.
 The second highlighted line consist of the weightage factor for the respective distance, whereas the third highlighted line describe the starting and the end values of the handle position, respectively.
 The last highlighted line contains the value of spring constant.
+As we found out from the QM/MM scan that the starting value for the N1-H5 distance should be 2.0 A, taking this into consideration, our CV has a starting value of 1.0 Angstrom and will goes upto -1.0 Angstrom.
+Overall, we are steering H5 towards N1 atoms and at the same time away from the N5 atom of the flavin.
+The total displacement of H5 atom would be 1 Angstrom.
+Each SMD simulation will be of 1 ps (timestep = 1 fs), this means the velocity of steering the H5 atom is 1 Angstrom/ps.
+This is an acceptable velocity considering the time scale of hydride/proton transfer in proteins, which is in ps.
+So, we are aiming not to steer the hydride ion unrealistically and not too fast as well!

 Here is the amber *mdin* file for running QM/MM SMD simulation along the hydride transfer CV. :file:`tutorial/simulations/mdin/qmmm-smd-hy-1.in`